davidjudge1965/homelabjourney/README.md

 - Consultant (in Business Rules)
 - Presales in AIOps, Observability, NetOps, Automation, etc.

-If you want to find out more about my career, check out [my linkedin page](https://www.linkedin.com/in/davidjudge) or my CV which [can be downloaded from here](https://resume.davidmjudge.me.uk).
+If you want to find out more about my career, check out [my LinkedIn page](https://www.linkedin.com/in/davidjudge) or my CV which [can be downloaded from here](https://resume.davidmjudge.me.uk).

 ## Setting up the homelab